-Highlighting the manufacturers and details that make solar carving possible, we’re taking a deep dive into three of Studio Gang’s ongoing projects.
-Currently under construction, each of the following designs test out solar carving techniques in diverse climates and sites.
+Highlighting the manufacturers and details that make solar carving possible, we’re taking a deep dive into three of Studio Gang’s projects.
+Rach of the following designs test out solar carving techniques in diverse climates and sites.
 Together, they expand a body of research that rethinks traditional building envelopes.
 The projects feature both local and international manufacturers, included Glass Solutions Incorporated, Ventana and Focchi.
 Read on to discover the latest solar carving ideas from Studio Gang:

 Solstice on the Park by Studio Gang, Chicago, Ill.